bnjmlnk/ca-project/README.md

 ### https://github.com/bnjmlnk/ca-project
 ### https://hub.docker.com/repository/docker/bnjmlnk/codechan

+#Note: We stopped the container because of problems with the Docker assignement.
+And now the pipeline has been reset...
+(Maybe not working)

 This project is meant for you to make awesome software, with the skills in your Continuous Delivery and DevOps toolbox.
 Have fun, automate and be awesome!